 There is 1 other connection to database [DATABASE_NAME] with the application name [APPLICATION_NAME]!
 This likely means another LabKey Server is already using this database.

 If the check for this situation is unsuccessful for any reason, the message:

 Attempt to detect other LabKey Server instances using this database failed.

 For either error message, confirm that each LabKey Server will start up on a unique database in order to proceed.
 Learn more in the issue description here

 If you have encountered prior failed installations, don't have any stored data you need to keep, and want to clean up and start completely from scratch, the following process may be useful:

-- Delete the Tomcat service (if it seems to be causing the failure):
+- Delete the Tomcat service (if it seems to be causing the failure).

-- Uninstall Postgres using their installer.
+- Uninstall PostgreSQL using their uninstaller.

 - Control Panel > Programs and Features

 If you encounter the following error, or a similar error mentioning Graphviz: